 | More details

-Your website will not be automatically listed at Google and other search engines.
-You must submit your website to get listed.
+Your website may not be automatically listed at Google, Bing, Yahoo! and other search engines.
+It's best to submit your website

 The meta "title" on each page is the most important part of any webpage for getting a good search engine ranking.
 An effective title will get you a higher listing in the search engines.
 Try to use a couple of keywords but do not let your title get too long.
 Keep in mind that the title is also what people will see first when searching and it must make sense for users to click on your link.

-Try to keep the meta "title" tag under 60 characters in length.
+Try to keep the meta "title" tag under 60 characters in length as in this example:

 As of this writing, Google and many other search engines do NOT read your keyword meta tags to help list your pages.
 You will still want to edit your keyword "meta" tags with just a few keywords but you do not need to spend too much time on this.
-See sidebar below for links to keyword tools.
+See the sidebar on this page for links to keyword tools.

 As of this writing, Google and most other search engines DO read image "alt" tags.
 You will want to edit or add these tags to every image on your webpages.
 In Notepad you can do a "edit" "find" and find "img" to check all of these.
 Below is a sample of an image with an alt tag included:

 <img src="picts/image.gif" alt="Add important key phrases here">

 Be sure to edit the "Add important key phrases here" like in the above example with your keyword phrases on your pages.
 For the best seo, describe what the photo is about even if it doesn't use any keywords.

 You'll want to use sentences for the alt tags and not use the same phrase over and over if possible.
 You may get a lower ranking for spamming keywords.